 Domestic travel insurance generally won't cover you for medical expenses while travelling in Australia, as they should be covered by Medicare or your health fund.
 Medical evacuation may be covered by the ambulance scheme in your state, or your private health insurance.

 If you book a cruise in Australian waters, however, you'll probably need travel insurance with medical cover, as Medicare might not cover shipboard medical expenses.
 You may need international or cruise-specific insurance – standard health insurance won't cut it and nor will many domestic travel insurance policies.
-Note that the top-scoring policy in our review, TravelCard, gives optional cover for medical and evacuation cover while cruising.
+Note that some insurers, such as TravelCard, provide optional cover for medical and evacuation cover while cruising.

 Domestic travel insurance will cover your baggage, with the exception of some 'Cancellation only' policies.
 But before you let your policy choice hinge on the baggage cover, it's worth checking that you don't already have 'portable contents' cover for specified items under your home contents insurance.
 If you want to cover an expensive item you regularly leave home with, such as a smartphone, laptop or camera, you might want to make sure you're covered all the time.

 Also, domestic travel insurance policies usually have an exclusion saying they won't cover you if you're already covered by another insurance policy.

 If you're taking something that only leaves home for holidays, such as a surfboard or skiing gear, you may be able to get specific cover with your domestic travel insurance.
-The top-scoring TravelCard policy excludes loss, theft or damage to watercraft, unless it's a surfboard.
+Watch out for tricky insurance policy loopholes though, such as losses excluded for theft or damage to watercraft.

 Several policies also have optional cover for snow sports and golf equipment, including green fees if you have to cancel.
 Boomers and Defence Health travel insurance will pay you $250 if you get a hole in one.